-I normally serve this will either some steamed vegetables or a side salad.
-My quick trick for vegetables is to either busy them in steamer bags from the frozen section at the grocer or to use these awesome steam bags.
+I normally serve this with either some steamed vegetables or a side salad.
+My quick trick for vegetables is to either buy them in steamer bags from the frozen section at the grocer or to use these awesome steam bags.
 3-4 minutes in the microwave, and voila!, easy steamed vegetables.

 The cook time for this recipe is calculated using standard long grain rice that is uncooked.
 Basmati or Jasmine both work very well.
 I don’t use parboiled or regular white rice.
 If you use cooked rice, instant rice or brown rice your timing will be off.